pfheatwole/thesis/source/demonstration.rst

    Front-view of an inflated Niviuk Hook 3

-Wing data is available from four primary sources:
+Wing data for a commercial wing is typically available from four primary
+sources:

 1. Technical specifications and user manuals